sygy1995/split_bill/README.md

-This script calculates split of restaurant bills
+This script calculates the split of restaurant bills.